twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.317 - cancer meds for the rest of their lives, naomi taking red's job p.318 - 319 - what would havelock and muss think of miller on eros? killing others is good or bad? **important** p.322 - deception and war - eros incident ending p.327 -**EARTH SHIPS FROM LUNA DESTROYED THE CANTERBURY AND DONNAGER**
+p.317 - cancer meds for the rest of their lives, naomi taking red's job p.318 - 319 - what would havelock and muss think of miller on eros? killing others is good or bad? **important** p.322 - deception and war - eros incident ending p.327 -**EARTH SHIPS FROM LUNA DESTROYED THE CANTERBURY AND DONNAGER** OR SO WE THINK. p.328-329 - Holden wants to broadcast this information to the entire solar system.
+Miller sees the bullshit and is the only voice of reason here.
+Holden's false accusations starts wars. holden argues that the people need their secretes hidden